awslabs/assisted-log-enabler-for-aws/README.md

 "route53resolver:AssociateResolverQueryLogConfig",
 "iam:CreateServiceLinkRole" # This is used to create the AWSServiceRoleForRoute53 Resolver, which is used for creating the Amazon Route 53 Query Logging Configurations.

 # NEW!
+For adding Amazon S3 Server Access Logs:
+"s3:PutBucketLogging",
+"s3:GetBucketLogging",
+"s3:ListBucket",
+"s3:ListAllMyBuckets",
+"s3:GetBucketLocation",
+"s3:GetBucketAcl",
+"s3:PutBucketAcl",
+"s3:PutBucketPublicAccessBlock",
+"s3:PutBucketLifecycleConfiguration"

-For cleanup of Amazon Route 53 Resolver Query Logs created by Assisted Log Enabler for AWS:
+# For cleanup of Amazon Route 53 Resolver Query Logs created by Assisted Log Enabler for AWS:
 "route53resolver:ListResolverQueryLogConfigs",
 "route53resolver:ListTagsForResource",
 "route53resolver:ListResolverQueryLogConfigAssociations",